AmsterdamUniversityPress/content-loading/onix.md

 ## error 2

 Apparently, sometimes ONIX30 messages _are_ sent but "rejected" by CB.
 In that case, an error message is placed in the out folder of the ftp.
-The message disappear after a few days (?).
+The message disappears after a few days (?).

+Apparently, the error messages are also sent to an AUP email address.
+Unfortunately, that address is defunct.
+How to change it?

 ### example